 Raw bones are considered safer than home-cooked because they don’t splinter as easily.
 Raw bones like chicken, turkey, lamb, beef, or even oxtail can be safer bone options for your pet.
 Unlike home-cooked bones which are drained of their nutrients, raw bones can be a natural source of calcium and phosphorus.

-What bones are too hard for dogs?
+What bones are not safe for dogs?

-Are cooked bones bad for dogs?
+Why are cooked bones bad for dogs?

 Are pigs ears safe for dogs?

 The truth is, as long as they are fed responsibly, pig ears are a safe and healthy treat!
 Pig ears are a nutritious alternative to rawhide or other less than natural dog chews.
 Plus, they’re a great source of protein and essential nutrients to compliment your dog’s regular diet.